yesodweb/yesodweb.com-content/blog/2013/02/upcoming-conduit-0-6-part-1.md

 turn to hopefully paint a picture of what conduit hopes to be- in my mind at least.

+This isn't a question about superiority of one library over another; instead, I believe each of the four libraries has a distinct purpose, and this purpose directs its development.
+By analyzing the differences between conduit and the other package, we can help to better clarify what conduit's purpose is, and therefore create a better end product.

 ### enumerator

 conduit came out in a direct response to issues we were facing with enumerator.